Ozone Flux V2 Ultra-X wing — why we bought the 6m, heavy rider Ireland

 Aluula doesn't come cheap — the 6m is €2,369, and no review dodges that.
 If the price is a stretch, the standard Flux V2 shares the new design in a Dacron frame from €1,119 and is a brilliant wing — most riders will be very happy on it.
 But if you're heavy, or you want one wing to genuinely cover two sizes' worth of wind, the Ultra-X is the one that earns its money.
 That's the calculation we made with our own €2,369.

-Full spec-by-spec verdict in our review of the Flux V2 Ultra-X. And the best bit of buying from a shop where the owner rides the wing: come to Barna and Paddy will show you the actual wing, not a brochure — wind permitting, you'll see it fly.
+Full spec-by-spec verdict in our review of the Flux V2 Ultra-X. And the best bit of buying from a shop where the owner rides the wing: come to the trailer at Silverstrand / Barna and Paddy will show you the actual wing, not a brochure — wind permitting, you'll see it fly.

 Thinking about an Ultra-X?
 One message sorts it